-The story follows Mary, a financially struggling medical student, who is brilliant in the classroom, but has constant difficulties making ends meet.
+The story follows Mary, a financially struggling medical student, who is brilliant in the classroom but has constant difficulties making ends meet.
 She is belittled and harassed by her professor, Dr. Grant (David Lovegren) who clearly identifies her as his star pupil, and rewards her with badgering and insults to motivate her scholastic performance.

 Mary desperately looking to make some extra cash, responds to an ad at a local strip club.
 During her job interview, which was going about as well as you would expect a strip club dancer interview would go, the club owner Billy (Antonio Cupo) finds out that she is a surgical intern, and asks her to help patch up a guy that he had one of his goons mess up.
 Strictly off-book, of course.
 But, as unseemly as it was, Mary earned enough to fend off her creditors.

 Dr. Grant just fucked with the wrong woman though.
 Literally.
-As this is a rape revenge film, Mary is about as well equipped to dish out the cruelest revenge imaginable, and boy does she go to town on him.
+As this is a rape-revenge film, Mary is about as well equipped to dish out the cruelest revenge imaginable, and boy does she go to town on him.
 I won’t divulge the how’s and the when’s of how this unfolds, but it both represents some audience and character catharsis, and the slide into wickedness for Mary.
 The rest of her business is going well too, and a good portion of the back half of the movie involves Mary trying to keep a lid on her secret enterprise.

 I would be curious to know from our female fans if the revenge portion makes up for the horror of the rape.
-Movies like I Spit on Your Grave, Ms. 45, and Last House on the Left are probably the most famous examples of exploitation of the trope.
+Movies, like I Spit on Your Grave, Ms. 45, and Last House on the Left, are probably the most famous examples of exploitation of the trope.
 And they were directed and written by men.
 Revenge, an excellent movie released last year, and American Mary are written and directed by women.
 Both have brutal and unflinching rape scenes, and dish out the revenge in blood by the gallon.

 Does this satisfy a female audience?
 It worked for me.
-I bought into the revenge, and felt a bit of guilty relief in watching it happen.
+I bought into the revenge and felt a bit of guilty relief in watching it happen.
 Our own writer, Amy Faust, who loves horror movies, particularly the kill by the dozen kind of franchise films, will avoid movies with rape scenes at all costs.
 Even the ones that are well respected.
 It’s a bridge too far.
 And, do women want to be forewarned about this kind of content in advance?

-Some of the material in this movie wandered, and the police investigation seemed to be genuinely dim witted.
-The suggestion of a romantic notion with the detective was not particularly well executed.
+Some of the material in this movie wandered, and the police investigation seemed to be genuinely dim-witted.
+The suggestion of a romantic notion with the detective was not particularly well-executed.
 You also could pretty much see where this train was going, as each character fulfilled their destinies from where I pegged them.
 That said, this did feel like a very original movie, wholly a Soska Sisters unique take, and it promises great things from the duo to come.

 American Mary also represents high modern female Goth culture quite well.
-Katharine Isabelle strikes an imposing figure in her black butcher smock scrubs and high heeled pumps.
+Katharine Isabelle strikes an imposing figure in her black butcher smock scrubs and high-heeled pumps.
 With her long black hair with bangs, and pale skin, she’s a Goth Goddess, and a vengeful one at that.
-This movie stands side by side with May, Hard Candy, and not surprisingly, one of our favorite werewolf films, Ginger Snaps (Which also starred Isabelle) as the standard bearers for female forward modern indie Goth Horror.
+This movie stands side by side with May, Hard Candy, and not surprisingly, one of our favorite werewolf films, Ginger Snaps (Which also starred Isabelle) as the standard-bearers for female-forward modern indie Goth Horror.

 American Mary is rated R, but could EASILY have been NC-17, for torture, mutilation, grotesque surgeries, nudity, and rape.
 It probably rates a 20 out of 25 on our Bridge Too Far Scary Scale.
-It is available for rents, streaming on Amazon, You Tube, and Google.
+It is available for rent, streaming on Amazon, You Tube, and Google.